U.S. Cargo Ships Depart In January; Crew Exploring Biology and Physics

-Category: Space Hits: 4Expedition 64 Flight Engineer Michael Hopkins checks on young radish plants growing for the Plant Habitat-02 experiment that seeks to optimize plant growth in space.
+Category: Space Hits: 9Expedition 64 Flight Engineer Michael Hopkins checks on young radish plants growing for the Plant Habitat-02 experiment that seeks to optimize plant growth in space.

 Two U.S. resupply ships are being readied for their departure next month from the International Space Station.
 Meanwhile, the Expedition 64 crew continued its intense schedule of space research with cardiac studies and radish harvesting today.